Zeex/samp-plugin-crashdetect/README.md

 Apart from installing the plugin you don't have to do anything further to start receiving errors reports.
 By default all errors will be saved in your `server_log.txt`, but this can be changed
 (see [Configuration](#configuration)).

-For better debugging experience, make sure that you [compile your script with debug info enabled][debug-info].
-Doing this will let you see more information in stack traces such as function names, prameter names and values, source file names and line numbers.
+For better debugging experience, make sure that you [compile your script with debug info enabled][debug_info].
+Doing this will let you see more information in stack traces such as function names, parameter names and values, source file names and line numbers.

-Please be aware that when using this plugin your code WILL run slower due to the overhead associated with detecting errors and providing accurate error information (for example, some runtime optimizations are diasbled).
+Please be aware that when using this plugin your code WILL run slower due to the overhead associated with detecting errors and providing accurate error information (for example, some runtime optimizations are disabled).
 Usually this is fine during development, but it's not recommended to load CrashDetect on a production (live) server with many players.